josehoras/Extended-Kalman-Filter/README.md

 of CarND.
 If you are enrolled, see the Project Resources page in the classroom for instructions and the project rubric.

-## Hints and Tips!

-* You don't have to follow this directory structure, but if you do, your work will span all of the .cpp files here.
-Keep an eye out for TODOs.
-* Students have reported rapid expansion of log files when using the term 2 simulator.
-This appears to be associated with not being connected to uWebSockets.
-If this does occur,  please make sure you are conneted to uWebSockets.
-The following workaround may also be effective at preventing large log files.

-    + create an empty log file
-    + remove write permissions so that the simulator can't write to log
- * Please note that the ```Eigen``` library does not initialize ```VectorXd``` or ```MatrixXd``` objects with zeros upon creation.

 ## Call for IDE Profiles Pull Requests